How to Handle QR Code Error Messages in C#

 $vbLabelText $csharpLabel

-The JSON output integrates directly with log aggregation pipelines — stdout piped to Fluentd, Datadog, or CloudWatch in a containerized deployment.
-The ms field surfaces latency regressions.
-The IronSoftware.Logger file captures internal processing details that the wrapper does not — useful for support escalation when the structured log alone does not explain a failure.
+The JSON output feeds directly into log aggregation tools: pipe stdout to Fluentd, Datadog, or CloudWatch in a containerized deployment.
+The ms field surfaces latency regressions, and the debug log captures internal processing steps that the wrapper does not.

-View licensing options when the pipeline is ready for production.
+View licensing options when you're ready for production.

 Curtis Chau